peteroupc/html3dutil/doc/tutorial-glmath.md

 the <a href="MathUtil.md#MathUtil.vec3cross">cross product</a> of the first point with the second, in that order, is a _normal_ of that triangle (a vector that's perpendicular to the triangle's surface).

-While this particular normal points toward the viewer, the triangle's vertices run in a counterclockwise path for right-handed coordinate systems, or a clockwise path for left-handed systems.
+While this particular normal points backward from the "eye", the triangle's vertices run in a counterclockwise path for right-handed coordinate systems, or a clockwise path for left-handed systems.
 (In general, there are two possible choices for normals, which each point in opposite directions.)